 - "How can I be sure what I am building meets accepted standards for online courses?"

-The following three steps of the Build Phase will help you answer these and other common questions and provide you with direct links to online training, resources, templates, and guidelines you will need to build your course.
+The following steps of the Build Phase provide you with direct links to online training, resources, templates, and guidelines you will need to build your course.

 [click on the steps below to expand detail]